jacob2236/CSE3120-Assembly-Code-Project/README.md

 # CSE3120-Assembly-Code-Project
-This project will be a game in assembly code (pong), created by Jacob Woods and Alejandro Moreno Zuluaga
+This project will be a reaction time game, created by Jacob Woods and Santiago Raigoza